Your browser does not support iframes.

 Test practice centres to access the mock test of JEE Main 2020 are in place by the NTA authorities.
-Candidates can register for these centres to practice from August 10 to December 29 for the upcoming examination on NTA website.
+Candidates could register for these centres to practice for the upcoming examination on NTA website.
 However, the mock test is also available for download.
-Candidates can attempt the mock test to know the pattern of the examination and analyze their preparation.
-The JEE Main mock test is available in three languages - English, Hindi and Gujarati.
+Candidates can attempt the mock test to know the pattern of JEE Main 2020 and analyze their preparation.
+JEE Main mock test is available in three languages - English, Hindi and Gujarati.

 11 AM to 2 PM

 NTA will announce JEE Main 2020 result for the April session on April 30.
 Candidates will be able to check their subject wise and total scores through the official result.
 For the January session, the result of JEE Main 2020 was declared on January 17 and January 23 for Paper 1 and Paper 2 respectively.